 In all this mechanism of non-capitalist workers' organization no element, as such, of the principle of force is inherent.
 The structure is adaptable to the modern conception of the world and responds to the intense desire of combining the liberty of the individual with his obligation to work in behalf of the whole of society.
 Our conception of economy as a unit is inevitable.
 Whether it is through revolutionary or reactionary resources, the economic structure of the world must develop into a definite unity.
-Economic individualism and localism are definitely out of perspective in the actual fascist tailoring, even though it may be defended in the name of the proletariat and the revolution.
-The new mode of life is a social hypothesis, which only practical experience should evaluate.
+Economic individualism and localism are definitely out of perspective in the actual order of things.
+Economy must be planned in order to avoid individual waste or abuse.
+The eternal aspiration for individual differentiation will however find expression in a thousand ways and will not be submerged by any leveling process.
+We do not believe that the contribution of the individual to the social common effort would in any way be leveling.
+Even outside of standardized methods of economy there will be plenty of opportunity in the worker's hours of leisure to develop individual avocations.